YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 some signature algorithms have additional parameters that must also be set.
 For example,
-to sign using a key derived by ARKG [I-D.bradleylundberg-ARKG], two additional arguments `kh` and `info` are needed in `ARKG-Derive-Private-Key` to derive the signing private key.
+to sign using a key derived by ARKG [I-D.bradleylundberg-ARKG], two additional arguments `kh` and `ctx` are needed in `ARKG-Derive-Private-Key` to derive the signing private key.

 While such additional arguments are simple to provide to the API of the signing procedure in a single-party context, in a split signing context these additional arguments also need to be conveyed from the _digester_ to the _signer_.